 Description and Explanation of Time and Sales

 Graphical charts (i.e. bar and candlestick charts) are the most popular method of watching and analyzing a market.
 Graphical charts provide a variety of trading information (e.g. recent highs, recent lows, the last traded price, etc.), and are perfect for providing an overview of a market.
-However, some trading styles (notably some forms of scalping) require more detailed information about a market, and this is where the time and sales becomes useful.
+However, some trading styles (notably some forms of scalping) require more detailed information about a market, and this is where the time and sales become useful.

 Definition of the Time and Sales